jiaohehu/NPreview/README.md

   These are all great fruits.
 ~~~

-The LATEX document translation for each DEF1, DEF2, and DEF3 block is done with a `\begin{description}` and `\end{description}` environment that allow for multiple `\item` commands and a single description text.
+The LATEX document translation for a DESC block is done with a `\begin{description}` and `\end{description}` environment that allow for multiple `\item` commands and a single description text.
 This environment requires the presence of the "paralist" package.
 The translation for the previous example is shown here.

 ```
-\begin{description}[leftmargin=0.5cm,font=\normalfont\bfseries]
+\begin{description}[leftmargin=0.5cm,font=\normalfont\ttfamily\bfseries]
 \item[Apple]
 \item[Pear]
 \item[Banana]